Polyglot Petition: Results

 and list of countries with alcohol prohibition.
 The nations most impacted by prohibition enactments were the Nordic countries (the Faroe Islands 1907–1992; Sweden 1914–1955; Iceland 1915–1922; Norway 1916–1927; and, Finland 1919–1932), the United States (1920–1933), Canada (1901–1948), and the Russian Empire/USSR (1914–1925).
 Many nations continue to levy a so-called “sin” tax on alcohol and certain legalized narcotics such as tobacco products, as well as protecting children from having access.

 Trafficking in prohibited drugs intertwined with imperial control over (or support for) the opium trade (see Opium Wars).
-But, the first international drug control treaty was finalized at the International Opium Convention at The Hague in 1912 and went into force globally in 1919 with the Treaty of Versailles.
+But, the first international drug control treaty was finalized at the First International Opium Convention at The Hague in 1912 and went into force globally in 1919 with the Treaty of Versailles.

 The first international agreement to fight against the trafficking of women and children came in 1904 with the International Agreement for the suppression of the White Slave Traffic and oversight supported under the League of Nations.
 This work was expanded under the United Nations Global Initiative to Fight Human Trafficking after a national convention in 1949.